Cage-Free Hotel Pledges Mean Little Without Strong Regulation

 How The Study Was Conducted

 The researchers combined a global evidence review with original data collection.
-They drew on government statistics, academic studies, certification and housing-standard documents, industry reports, and regulatory assessments.
+They drew on government statistics, academic studies, certification and housing standards documents, industry reports, and regulatory assessments.
 They also conducted semi-structured interviews in December 2025 with 12 professionals across seven hotel groups, ranging from economy to luxury segments, and with representatives from three animal welfare organizations.
 In addition, the team analyzed confidential procurement data shared by member companies of the World Sustainable Hospitality Alliance.
 Nine countries served as focus markets: France, the U.S., Brazil, Indonesia, China, Japan, India, Mexico, and Morocco.

 What The Researchers Found

 The study’s central finding is that regulation, not consumer demand, is the primary driver of cage-free adoption in hospitality.
 Hotel guests don’t typically choose where to stay based on egg sourcing, so hotels face far less market pressure than grocery retailers to actually follow through on cage-free commitments.
-Instead, progress is shaped overwhelmingly by whether governments have mandated cage-free standards and whether cage-free supply chains have developed as a result.
+Instead, the study suggests that progress is shaped overwhelmingly by whether governments have mandated cage-free standards and whether cage-free supply chains have developed as a result.

 This pattern shows up clearly in the data.
 In markets with strong regulatory frameworks — particularly Western Europe, North America, and Oceania — cage-free sourcing in managed hotels can reach 80% to 90%.
 Western Europe leads this trend: the European Union banned battery cages in 2012, with further restrictions on enriched cages planned by 2027, and France has gone beyond these minimums by prohibiting the retail sale of caged shell eggs since 2022.
-In the U.S., ten states have enacted cage-free production or sales mandates, and some managed portfolios have already exceeded 90% cage-free procurement.
+In the U.S., 10 states have enacted cage-free production or sales mandates, and some managed portfolios have already exceeded 90% cage-free procurement.

 By contrast, most of Asia, Latin America, the Middle East, and Africa have limited cage-free regulations.
 In these markets, cage-free eggs often make up less than half of hotel purchases — and in some countries, near zero.
 China produces 40% of the world’s eggs, yet only about 10% come from cage-free systems.
 Price premiums for cage-free eggs in developing markets can reach 80% to 300%, compared with roughly 20% to 35% in the U.S. and 10% in Europe.
-These cost differences matter because most hotels have limited flexibility to absorb higher ingredient costs, meaning that in markets where cage-free eggs are scarce and expensive, even committed hotel brands have little practical ability to follow through.
+According to the report, these cost differences matter because most hotels have limited flexibility to absorb higher ingredient costs, meaning that in markets where cage-free eggs are scarce and expensive, even committed hotel brands have little practical ability to follow through.

 The report also surfaces an important operational gap: liquid and processed eggs (formats widely used in large-scale hotel food service) are harder to source in cage-free form than shell eggs in most markets.
 Even in countries with growing cage-free shell egg supply, liquid and processed cage-free options often lag behind, limiting the extent to which hotels can genuinely transition their purchasing.